Risk-Aware Aerocapture Guidance Through a Probabilistic Indicator Function: Fully Numeric Predictor-Corrector Aerocapture Guidance (FNPAG)

-In this formulation, $J_2$ effects are assumed to be negligible.
-To improve numerical stability, all position quantities are nondimensionalized by the planet's equatorial radius, $R_e$, and velocity quantities are nondimensionalized by $\sqrt{R_e g_0}$ following the convention of Lu et al. \cite{lu_entry_2014}
+A Monte Carlo analysis comparing Lu et al.'s apoapsis objective function to Rataczak et al.'s energy objective function is presented in Appendix \ref{app:fnpag_obj}.
+Using this objective function for the high-uncertainty scenarios investigated in this paper results in a higher percentage of captured trajectories.
+To improve numerical stability, all position quantities are nondimensionalized by the planet's equatorial radius, $R_e$, and velocity quantities are nondimensionalized by $\sqrt{R_e g_0}$ following the convention of Lu et al. \cite{lu_entry_2014}.
+The nondimensionalized quantities are also used in \cref{eqn:energy}.
+When using the energy NPC objective function~\cite{rataczak_convex_nodate}, alternative lateral logic~\cite{smith_predictive_nodate}, and nondimensional dynamics, the algorithm is referred to as $\varepsilon$FNPAG.

+The guidance simulation consists of two models---the truth model and the onboard guidance model---as shown in \cref{fig:fnpag_flow}.
 The truth model incorporates dispersions in vehicle parameters, atmospheric conditions, and initial conditions.
 While the guidance model accounts for dispersed initial conditions under the assumption of perfect navigation, it does not incorporate dispersions in vehicle and atmospheric properties.
-Guidance is not activated until the aerodynamic accelerations exceed a threshold of 0.1 g when the vehicle has enough control authority.
-The initial bank angle is set to 10$^\circ$ and the final bank angle is set to 90$^\circ$.
-The guidance algorithm is run until the final time, $t_f=1500$ s, is reached.
+Guidance is not activated until the aerodynamic accelerations exceed a threshold of 0.1 g when the vehicle has enough control authority, and guidance is terminated when the aerodynamic acceleration fall below the 0.1 g threshold.
+The initial bank angle, $\sigma_0$, is set to 10$^\circ$ and the larger bank angle, $\sigma_d$, is set to 90$^\circ$.
+Prior studies show FNPAG performance is largely insensitive to these parameters, so values with strong performance across a range of planets and initial conditions were selected~\cite{rataczak_convex_nodate}.
+The guidance algorithm is run until either the final time, $t_f=1500$ s, is reached or the vehicle's altitude is negative.
+This final time ensures that all captured and escaped trajectories have exited the atmosphere.

-Two first-order fading-memory filters using IMU data are implemented to improve onboard density estimation.
+To improve onboard density estimation onboard, two first-order fading-memory filters using IMU data are implemented~\cite{lu_optimal_2015,brunner_skip_2008}.
 The filters estimate the ratios:

 where $L$ and $D$ are the true lift and drag forces measured by the IMU and $L^*$ and $D^*$ are the lift and drag forces computed using the onboard model.
 In the $(n+1)$-th guidance cycle, the navigation scaling factors, $\tilde{\rho}_L^{(n+1)}$ and $\tilde{\rho}_D^{(n+1)}$, are updated following: